Evidence of dynamical dark energy found via the DESI DR2 Lyman$\alpha$ forest: Results

 \section{Results}

-Fig.~\ref{fig_1} presents the 2D confidence contours at the $1\sigma$ and $2\sigma$ levels for the different cosmological models, while Table~\ref{tab_2} shows the mean values of each model’s parameters along with their 68\% confidence level.
-In this analysis, we use the parameter values predicted by the $\Lambda$CDM model for each combination of datasets, treating it as the baseline model for comparison.
-In cosmology, we rely on observation based inference, where it is not possible to repeat measurements under identical conditions to achieve the same degree of precision.
-For this reason, evidence at the 2–4$\sigma$ level is generally considered significant.
-Several well known anomalies such as the Hubble tension, the $S_8$ tension, the $M_B$ calibration tension, and the CMB lensing anomaly are discussed as “\textit{tensions}” precisely because they appear within this range.
-Therefore, we quantify the deviation of each model parameter from the $\Lambda$CDM baseline in terms of the tension ($T$), defined as $T = \frac{|x_{\text{model}} - x_{\Lambda \text{CDM}}|}{\sqrt{\sigma_{\text{model}}^2 + \sigma_{\Lambda \text{CDM}}^2}},$ where $x_{\text{model}}$ and $x_{\Lambda \text{CDM}}$ are the predicted parameter values (e.g., $h$, $\Omega_m$, $\omega_0$), and $\sigma_{\text{model}}$, $\sigma_{\Lambda \text{CDM}}$ are their uncertainties.
-The results are interpreted using the following scale: $|T| < 1\sigma$: consistent with $\Lambda$CDM; $1\sigma < |T| < 2\sigma$: mild tension; $2\sigma < |T| < 3\sigma$: moderate tension; $|T| > 3\sigma$: strong deviation.
+In Fig.~\ref{fig_0}, we show the corner plot obtained by superimposing each model considered in this paper.
+The off-diagonal panels show the 2D marginalized confidence contours at the 68\% and 95\% confidence levels, while the diagonal panels show the 1D marginalized posterior distributions for each parameter.
+Fig.~\ref{fig_1} shows the 2D marginalized confidence contours at the $1\sigma$ and $2\sigma$ confidence levels for the different cosmological models.
+In this analysis, we used the parameter values predicted by the $\Lambda$CDM model for each combination of datasets, treating it as the baseline model for comparison.
+In cosmology, we rely on observation-based inference, with which it is not possible to repeat measurements under identical conditions to achieve the same degree of precision.
+For this reason, evidence at the level of 2–4 $\sigma$ is generally considered significant.
+Several well-known anomalies such as the Hubble tension, the $S_8$ tension, the $M_B$ calibration tension, and the CMB lensing anomaly are discussed as 'tensions' precisely because they appear within this range.
+Therefore, we quantified the deviation of each model parameter from the $\Lambda$CDM baseline in terms of the tension ($T$), defined as $T = \frac{|x_{\text{model}} - x_{\Lambda \text{CDM}}|}{\sqrt{\sigma_{\text{model}}^2 + \sigma_{\Lambda \text{CDM}}^2}},$ where $x_{\text{model}}$ and $x_{\Lambda \text{CDM}}$ are the predicted parameter values (e.g. $H_0$, $\Omega_m$, etc.), and $\sigma_{\text{model}}$ and $\sigma_{\Lambda \text{CDM}}$ are their uncertainties \citep{camera2019does,chang2019unified}.
+The results are interpreted using the following scale: $|T| < 1\sigma$, which is consistent with $\Lambda$CDM; $1\sigma \le |T| < 2.5\sigma$, which is consistent with inconclusive tension; $2.5\sigma \le |T| < 5\sigma$, which is consistent with moderate tension; $5\sigma \le |T| < 10\sigma$, which is consistent with strong tension; and $|T| \ge 10\sigma$, which is consistent with decisive tension.